Creating Documents

 * Snippet: ***SAMPLE TEXT NOT AVAILABLE***

-This constructor is very convenient for working in the REPL, but should be avoided in permanent code because, unlike the other constructors, the return type of the Document
+This constructor is very convenient for working in the REPL, but should be avoided in production code because, unlike the other constructors, the return type of the Document function cannot be known at compile time.

 Basic Functions for Working with Documents